 - Competitive Edge: The SEO efficiency of Next.js gives websites a significant advantage over competitors.
 Its capabilities in speed, performance, and content visibility help sites outperform others in search engine results.

 In both cases, it will help you a lot with:

 - Outperforming competitors easier

 - Be more visible to potential customers

-Next.js websites are super-fast, easy to scan, and provide a great user experience and that’s why Google will favor them above others and rank them higher.
+Next.js websites are super-fast, easy to scan, and provide a great user experience and that’s why Google will favour them above others and rank them higher.

 Pros and cons of Next.js

 As with any other framework, some great options come with a price.
 Let’s have a look at the most popular pros and cons of using Next.js.